unicar9/project1-Hua/README.md

 - 3 brushes to experiment with, click and then move mouse to draw.

+- In basic brush mode, you can choose 3 different brush sizes.

-- Users can either save the work to the computer or upload to the online gallery.
+- Users can either save their drawings to computer or upload to the online gallery, where I use [Cloudinary](http://cloudinary.com/) as cloud storage service

 - Users can browse other users' works and leave a comment.